 New plan will boost starter homes in rural areas

-- Department for Communities and Local Government, Department for Environment, Food & Rural Affairs, HM Treasury, The Rt Hon Greg Clark MP, The Rt Hon George Osborne MP, and The Rt Hon Elizabeth Truss MP
+- Department for Communities and Local Government, Department for Environment, Food & Rural Affairs, HM Treasury, The Rt Hon Greg Clark MP, The Rt Hon George Osborne, and The Rt Hon Elizabeth Truss MP

 - Part of:

 - Economic growth in rural areas and Rural economy and community

 Today the government has published its first Rural Productivity Plan to grow the rural economy.

 Villages and towns in England’s rural communities will be allowed to build starter homes for local residents as part of plans set out by the Chancellor of the Exchequer, George Osborne, and Environment Secretary, Elizabeth Truss in the Government’s first ever Rural Productivity Plan.